DynamicTyped/MdxClient/readme.md

 #### Member properties

 Member properties are special attributes of a given member.
 They allow you to access these values from the member without having to specific them in your MDX query.
-Currently there are three that are supported; Caption, LevelName, UniqueName.
-These properties can be applied to both types of tilde parameters(named and ordinal).
+Currently there are three that are supported; *Caption*, *LevelName*, *UniqueName*.
+These properties can be applied to both types of tilde parameters (named and ordinal).
-To utilize them, the are pre and post appended with `##`.
+To utilize them, they are pre and post appended with `##`.
 Caption is generally not needed, as just asking for the column by name returns the caption.
 These member properties are only applied to members on rows.

 #### Example